javiervela/KnapsackGeneticAlgorithm/README.md

 ## Project Structure

-- `src/main/java/es/uma/informatica/misia/ae/simpleea/`: Contains the core classes for the evolutionary algorithm implementation.
+- `src/main/java/es/uma/informatica/misia/ae/mkpga/`: Contains the core classes for the evolutionary algorithm implementation.
   - `Main.java`: Entry point for the program, which parses parameters and initiates the algorithm.
+  - `algorithm/`: Contains classes related to the genetic algorithm's structure and processes.
-  - `EvolutionaryAlgorithm.java`: The main class representing the genetic algorithm's structure and processes.
+    - `EvolutionaryAlgorithm.java`: The main class representing the genetic algorithm's structure and processes, including initialization, evaluation, and evolution of the population.
-  - `Problem.java`, `MultidimensionalKnapsackProblem.java`: Classes representing the knapsack problem.
-  - `Individual.java`, `BinaryString.java`: Classes representing individuals and its underlying binary representation.
+    - `selection/`: Contains classes for selection operators.
-  - `Selection.java`, `BinaryTournament.java`: Classes for selection operators.
+      - `Selection.java`: Interface for selection operators.
+      - `BinaryTournament.java`: Implements binary tournament selection, where two individuals are randomly selected and the one with higher fitness is chosen.
+    - `crossover/`: Contains classes for crossover operators.
-  - `Crossover.java`, `SinglePointCrossover.java`: Classes for crossover operators.
+      - `Crossover.java`: Interface for crossover operators.
+      - `SinglePointCrossover.java`: Implements single-point crossover, where a crossover point is selected and the genetic material is exchanged between two parents.
+    - `mutation/`: Contains classes for mutation operators.
-  - `Mutation.java`, `BitFlipMutation.java`: Classes for mutation operators.
+      - `Mutation.java`: Interface for mutation operators.
+      - `BitFlipMutation.java`: Implements bit-flip mutation, where each bit in the individual's chromosome has a probability of being flipped.
+    - `replacement/`: Contains classes for replacement operators.
-  - `Replacement.java`, `ElitistReplacement.java`: Classes for replacement operators.
+      - `Replacement.java`: Interface for replacement operators.
+      - `ElitistReplacement.java`: Implements elitist replacement, where the best individuals from the combined population of parents and offspring are selected for the next generation.
+    - `stopping/`: Contains classes for stopping criteria.
-  - `StoppingCriterion.java`, `OptimalSolutionCriterion.java`, `MaxFunctionEvaluationsCriterion.java`: Classes for stopping criteria.
+      - `StoppingCriterion.java`: Interface for stopping criteria.
+      - `OptimalSolutionCriterion.java`: Stops the algorithm when the optimal solution is found.
+      - `MaxFunctionEvaluationsCriterion.java`: Stops the algorithm after a maximum number of function evaluations.
+  - `problem/`: Contains classes representing the problem domain.
+    - `Problem.java`: Interface for problem definitions.
+    - `MultidimensionalKnapsackProblem.java`: Represents the multidimensional knapsack problem, including methods for evaluating solutions and generating random individuals.
-  - `MultidimensionalKnapsackProblemLoader.java`: Utility class for loading problem instances.
+    - `MultidimensionalKnapsackProblemLoader.java`: Utility class for loading problem instances from a file.
+    - `Individual.java`: Represents an individual solution in the population.
+    - `BinaryString.java`: Represents the binary string chromosome of an individual.
+  - `util/`: Contains utility classes and methods.
+    - `RandomUtils.java`: Utility class for random number generation and related functions.
 - `scripts/`:
   - `run.sh`: Bash script for running the program with different parameters.
   - `download_problem_data_mknap1.sh`: Bash script for downloading the problem instances.
-- `data`:
+- `data/`:
   - `mknap1.txt`: Problem instances for the multidimensional knapsack problem.
   - `README.md`: Description of the problem instances.